SpiralBL0CK/HackerLife.exe/README.md

 Now what we did was we did i guess you can call it regression testing , where ruben took this poc and started ripping it apart line by line.
 The whole process took roughly two weeks from what i remember, but as a funny quork here's how that converstation has gone:

+vlad:
+i control ecx!!!!!!
+close to infoleak
+with this one you control ecx exactly but idk how to replace the string object is dead but you control sort of where it crashes paste random poc and with this one you almost control ecx you control ecx+8 see what nah and make it infoleak please 🙂 post random poc in this one you control the string 'object is dead' soo it should be close so as we concluded already exp is not 100% but it dont need to be 100% it just need to be reliable so from my test 5/3 the outout is the one from above for the partial one for the object_is_dead is 100% time it crashes with ecx control

+reuben:
+so i'm trying to run this poc, and this is a different bug altogether lool
+vlad:
+mai i vc
+to ask
+about your findings ?
+what
+totaly different bug how ??
+0day ???
+u do know we try to access app.fs.transitions which only somewhat make me kinda question is this 0day or cross bug confusion or different cve granted again we delete_pages and app.fs.transition